Directory-scoped types are cheaper than global types

 What this would change

-CLAUDE.md gets thinner.
+The control-plane file gets thinner.
 The routing table stays (agents still need to know which directory to put things in).
-The type vocabulary shrinks to text vs note (has frontmatter or not).
+The global type vocabulary shrinks to text vs note (has frontmatter or not).

-Directory READMEs become type definitions.
-Each directory's README says what structure is expected, what metadata matters, what validation applies.
-This is already happening informally — tasks/README.md, related-systems/README.md.
-Making it explicit means the README is the type spec for that directory.
+Directory READMEs and templates become the type definitions.
+Each directory's conventions say what structure is expected, what metadata matters, what validation applies.
+This is already happening informally in any KB with collection-level READMEs; making it explicit means the README is the type spec for that directory.

-Templates stay where they are. kb/notes/types/ already provides per-type scaffolds.
+Templates stay where they are.
+A per-directory types/ folder already provides per-type scaffolds.
 The change is that the template is authoritative for the directory it serves, not a convenience wrapper around a global type.

 What stays global